Stop Overeating Coaching Program

 How do I keep my success going once the program ends?

-As part of the program, I teach you skills to address your binge eating that you will continue to use even after our time together ends.
-These are the same skills I learned during my recovery, and 20 months later, I continue to use these skills every day to protect myself from binging.
+As part of the program, I teach you skills to address overeating that you will continue to use even after our time together ends.
+These are the same skills I learned during my recovery, and I continue to use these skills single day to keep myself moving forward.
 By learning these skills, you are being set up for success even after the program ends.

 Do you work with non-physicians?

-Yes.
-I do work with women who are non-physicians.
+Although I my coaching practice is geared towards physicians, I do work with women who are non-physicians, too.
 Feel free to inquire about your specific situation (firstname.lastname@example.org)

 Is CME offered?